 Whilst our parent magazine has over 100 years' experience of being at the forefront of political debate, CityMetric is editorially independent and not politically aligned or affiliated.
-We're less interested in ideology than we are in what works.

 That doesn't mean you'll never read an opinion here: but when you do, you'll frequently spot its opposite, too.

 Can I write for CityMetric?